taylor3lewis/kipling/README.md

 As well as breakfast, lunch, and tea,
 For they are hungry men.
 But different folk have different views;
-I know a person small—
+I know a person smallâ€”
 She keeps ten million serving-men,
 Who get no rest at all!

 She sends&#39;em abroad on her own affairs,
-From the second she opens her eyes—
+From the second she opens her eyesâ€”
 One million Hows, two million Wheres,
 And seven million Whys!